alponkk/Datamart-Design/README.md

 2. **Transform Task**:
    - Cleans and normalizes the extracted data for the target schema.
 3. **Load Task**:
-   - Inserts data into PostgreSQL using `ON CONFLICT DO NOTHING` to prevent duplication.
+   - Inserts data into PostgreSQL (via SQLAlchemy) using `ON CONFLICT DO NOTHING` to prevent duplication.

 The script ensures:
 - Logs are available for debugging and monitoring.